gammapy/gammapy/docs/cube/index.rst

 The ``methods`` keyword specifies the method used.
 Please take a look at `SafeMaskMaker` to see which methods are available.
-The `SafeMaskMaker` does not modify any data, but defines the `MapDataset.mask_safe` attribute.
+The `SafeMaskMaker` does not modify any data, but only defines the `MapDataset.mask_safe` attribute.
+This means that the safe data range can be defined and modified in between the data reduction and stacking and fitting.
+For a joint-likelihood analysis of multiple observations the safe mask is applied to the counts and predicted number of counts map during fitting.
+This correctly accounts for contributions (spill-over) by the PSF from outside the field of view.

 Stacking of Datasets